We provide high-quality legal services at reasonable rates, always placing our clients’ interests first.

 Asylum may be granted to people who are already in the United States and are unable or unwilling to return their home country because of persecution or a well-founded fear of persecution.

-If you want to become a lawful permanent resident based on the fact that you have a relative who is a citizen of the United States or is a lawful permanent resident, your relative in the United States will need to sponsor States.
+If you want to become a lawful permanent resident (Green Card holder) based on having a relative who is a U.S. citizen or lawful permanent resident, your relative in the United States will need to sponsor you.

-For employers looking to fill permanent positions with qualified non-U.S. workers, the labor certification process is the most common.
-Under the PERM process, the Department of Labor and USCIS collaborate to allow an employer to sponsor a qualified foreign worker.
+For employers seeking to fill permanent positions with qualified non-U.S. workers, the labor certification process is the most common path to an employment-based Green Card.
+Under the PERM process, the Department of Labor and USCIS work together to allow an employer to sponsor a qualified foreign worker for permanent residence.

-VAWA Visa: A visa for victims of domestic violence by a U.S. citizen or permanent resident, allowing them to self-petition for legal status without the abuser's involvement.
+VAWA Visa: Allows eligible victims of domestic violence by a U.S. citizen or permanent resident to self-petition and potentially qualify for a Green Card.

 3336 Virginia Street, Miami, Florida 33133, United States